@thesurfridermalibu by Jamie Neasham

 They have Finabar chocolate bars in our minibar, which contain ethically sourced cacao.
 Their plastic is compostable and biodegradable and their wrappers are compostable native California wildflower seed packets.
 Optimist is their featured non-alcoholic spirit, they are a certified B corporation founded from right next door in Venice, CA. The menu is heavily plant based, with many vegan options as well.

-All of the employee’s uniforms are from Outerknown which is surfer Kelly’s Slater’s clothing company that abides by all fair trade practices, chemical free and naturally dyed, and their clothes are made in small local communities.
+All employee uniforms come from Outerknown.
+This is Kelly Slater’s clothing company.
+They follow fair trade practices and use natural dyes.
+Their clothes are made in small local communities.
 For example their buttons are made out of nuts, not plastic from a small village in Peru.
-Their SEA jeans and jean jacket are able to be sent in for repair or new items free of cost, the damaged jeans will be recycled into new items such as hats and bags.
+You can send in your SEA jeans and jean jacket for free repairs or new items.
+The damaged jeans will be recycled into new products like hats and bags.

 EV charging -